-In July 2019, upon recommendation by the Nominating and Corporate Governance Committee, our Board amended our Corporate Governance Guidelines to provide that, in an uncontested election of directors, an incumbent director who fails to receive the affirmative vote of a majority of the votes cast must promptly tender an irrevocable offer of resignation to the Board.
+In an uncontested election of directors, if an incumbent director fails to receive the affirmative vote of a majority of the votes cast, he or she must promptly tender an irrevocable offer of resignation to the Board.
 The Board, upon recommendation by the Nominating and Corporate Governance Committee, will then consider a number of factors in determining whether to accept or reject the resignation, including the director's contributions to the Company and the reasons he or she did not obtain the requisite shareholder vote.